trovster/fitness-visualisations/README.md

 </script>
 ```

-Both the card and ring require the `move`, `exercise` and `stand` totals and goals.
+Both the card and ring require the `calories`, `minutes` and `hours` totals and
+goals.
 The card has additional optional values.
-If you include the date, it appears as
+If you include the date, it
-a header.
-The `steps`, `distance` and `flights` data appear in the footer
+appears as a header.
+The `steps`, `distance` and `flights` data appear in the
-section.
+footer section.
 The distance attribute should be provided **in meters**.
-By default,
+By
-this is converted to *miles*, but you can change this to kilometres using
+default, this is converted to *miles*, but you can change this to kilometres
-`units="km"`.
+using `units="km"`.

 ```html
 <fitness-card